Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Related work

 SlowFast networks \cite{feichtenhofer2019slowfast} are high-performance networks for video understanding tasks.
 It has a fast path that captures motion with high temporal resolution (input with a high frame rate), and a slow path that captures spatial features at a low frame rate.
 This family of networks might be cumbersome in terms of inference cost, measured by the number of multiply-add operations (FLOPs).
 This motivated the X3D architectures \cite{feichtenhofer2020x3d} that explore the expansion of a 2D image model along time, space, depth, and width axes.
 The X3D models achieved competitive performance compared with SlowFast architectures while requiring fewer FLOPs, i.e. being lighter in terms of computational cost.

-Following the success of the Transformer architecture over convolutional networks in vision tasks, researchers explored the Transformer to extract spatio-temporal features in video understanding tasks.
-The TimeSformer \cite{gberta_2021_ICML} model extracts spatio-temporal features using the Transformer architecture over space and time, achieving state-of-the-art results on action recognition benchmarks.
+Both SlowFast and X3D networks are CNN-based models that do not incorporate attention mechanisms in their architectures.
+Following the success of the Transformer architecture over convolutional networks in vision tasks, researchers have explored using Transformers to extract spatio-temporal features for video understanding tasks.
+The TimeSformer \cite{gberta_2021_ICML} model uses the Transformer architecture to extract spatio-temporal features across both space and time, achieving state-of-the-art results on action recognition benchmarks and outperforming previous CNN-based models.
 It is an extension of the ViT applied to the space-time volume, where the video is converted into a sequence of patches embedded through a linear map with added positional information.
 Different designs of the self-attention blocks in TimeSformer were investigated: space attention, joint space-time attention, divided space-time attention, sparse local global attention, and axial attention.
-A competitive architecture is the ViViT \cite{arnab2021vivit} that explored different ways of extracting spatio-temporal features similar to TimeSformer.
+A competitive architecture is the ViViT \cite{Arnab_2021_ICCV} that explored different ways of extracting spatio-temporal features similar to TimeSformer.

 In our work, we explore the divided space-time attention to estimate the 6-DoF pose in monocular visual odometry tasks, since this architecture is designed for computational efficiency while keeping the accuracy performance compared to the other self-attention blocks.
 To the best of our knowledge, our work is the first to use a Transformer-based architecture with space-time attention in a supervised end-to-end manner, using a video understanding model to deal with the monocular visual odometry task.